 While good communication is known to be a key ingredient for organisational success, it can be easily compromised by difficult deadlines and stealthy workloads.
 Studies show that ineffective workplace communication can cost companies an average of $420,000 per year - and that is while in a centralised office space.

-The complexities of remote team communication have exponentially increased now that face-to-face interactions are no longer part of the working day.
+The complexities of communication have exponentially increased now that face-to-face interactions are no longer part of the working day.
 Technology - the right technology - needs to do the heavy lifting, creating engaging and easy-to-use communication channels.
-However, people also need to be ready to proactively adapt behaviours to ensure good communication is received.
+However, people also need to be ready to proactively adapt behaviours to ensure good remote team communication.

 The impact of video